shanep/cs208-p4-starter/README.md

 ## Acceptance Criteria

 * You have a complete application that includes front end and backend components
-* All the instructor provided tests are passing
-* You have written at least 1 test of your own
 * You have pushed your code to github for grading